 Foster care records; retention and destruction.

-Requires the Commissioner of Social Services to reserve all records related to foster care cases for a period of 22 years after the date of birth of the foster care child.
+Requires the Commissioner of Social Services to preserve all records related to foster care cases for a period of 22 years after the date of birth of the child who is the subject of the foster care case.
 01/21/16 House: Tabled in Health, Welfare and Institutions HB 83 Federal firearms laws; enforcement.

-Patrons: Marshall, R.G., Cole, Freitas and Wright; Senator: Black Summary as introduced:

-Federal firearms laws; enforcement.
-Prohibits agencies and political subdivisions of the Commonwealth, and employees thereof, from knowingly aiding any federal employee or entity (i) in the enforcement of federal firearms laws that take effect on or after December 1, 2015, or (ii) in the conduct or enforcement of a criminal background check related to any intrastate sale, loan, gift, or other transfer of a firearm between citizens of the Commonwealth.

-02/18/16 House: Left in Appropriations

-Notes: City Position: oppose

-HB 86 VIEW; pilot program for substance abuse screening and assessment.
+Patrons: Marshall, R.G., Cole, Freitas and Wright; Senator: Black Summary as introduced: Federal firearms laws; enforcement.
+Provides that agencies and political subdivisions of the Commonwealth, and employees thereof, shall not knowingly aid any employee or entity of the federal government (i) in the enforcement of federal firearms laws that take effect on or after December 1, 2015, or (ii) in the conduct or enforcement of a criminal background check related to any intrastate sale, loan, gift, or other transfer of a firearm between citizens of Virginia.
+02/18/16 House: Left in Appropriations Notes: City Position: oppose HB 86 VIEW; pilot program for substance abuse screening and assessment.
+Patron: Morris Summary as introduced:

-Patron: Morris

-Summary as introduced:

 Department of Social Services; pilot program for substance abuse screening and assessment for VIEW; report.
 Requires the Department of Social Services to develop a pilot program for screening and assessing participants in the Virginia Initiative for Employment not Welfare program for use of illegal substances.
+Requires the Department to provide an interim report on the pilot program by December 1, 2016, and a final report by December 1, 2017.
 02/16/16 House: Left in Health, Welfare and Institutions Notes: City Position: oppose HB 92 Local taxes; interest on refunds.

+Patron: Cole

-Patron: Cole Summary as introduced:
+Summary as introduced:

 Local taxes; interest on refunds.
 Permits localities to not pay interest on tax refunds caused by erroneous assessments that are due to the failure of taxpayers to file tax returns timely.

-02/17/16 House: Left in Finance Notes: City Position: support HB 93 School calendar; local school boards responsible for setting opening day of school.
-Patrons: Kory and Plum Summary as introduced:School calendar.
+02/17/16 House: Left in Finance

+Notes: City Position: support

+HB 93 School calendar; local school boards to set the opening day of school.

+Patrons: Kory and Plum

+Summary as introduced:

+School calendar.
 Makes local school boards responsible for setting the opening day of the school year.

-02/16/16 House: Left in Education Notes: City Position: support HB 99 HOV lanes; certain vehicles use of HOT lanes on Interstate 395, exceptions.
-Patron: Cole (by request) Summary as introduced: Use of HOV lanes; exceptions.
-Allows vehicles that have fewer than three occupants that display an installed E-ZPASS transponder and have paid the toll on the Interstate 95 HOT lanes to use HOV lanes of Interstate 395 during peak traffic periods.
-02/16/16 House: Left in Transportation Notes: City Position: Oppose HB 117 Boats or other watercraft; excess width permits for transporting vehicles.
-Patrons: Knight; Senator: DeSteph Summary as passed House:
+02/16/16 House: Left in Education

+Notes: City Position: support

+HB 99 High-occupancy vehicle (HOV) lanes; certain vehicles use of HOT lanes on Interstate 395, exceptions.

+Patron: Cole (by request)Summary as introduced:Use of HOV lanes; exceptions.
+Allows vehicles that have fewer than three occupants that

+display an installed E-ZPASS transponder and have paid the toll on the Interstate 95 HOT lanes to use HOV lanes of Interstate 395 during peak traffic periods.
+02/16/16 House: Left in Transportation Notes: City Position: Oppose

+HB 117 Boats or other watercraft; excess width permits for transporting vehicles.

+Patrons: Knight; Senator: DeSteph

+Summary as passed House:

 Permits for excessive size.
-Authorizes the DMV to issue permits for vehicles transporting boats or other watercraft that exceed an outside width of 102 inches but do not exceed an outside width of 108 inches; under current law, no such vehicle shall exceed an outside width of 102 inches.
-02/17/16 Senate: Reported from Transportation (13-Y 0-N) Notes: City Position: oppose Notes: City Position: oppose HB 126 Speed limits; minimum speed of 45 miles per hour certain highways, etc. Patron: Marshall, D.W.
+Authorizes the Commissioner of the Department of Motor Vehicles to issue permits for vehicles transporting boats or other watercraft that exceed an outside width of 102 inches but do not exceed an outside width of 108 inches; under current law, no such vehicle shall exceed an outside width of 102 inches.
+This bill is identical to SB 719.
+03/01/16 Governor: Approved by Governor-Chapter 115 (effective 7/1/16) Notes: City Position: oppose HB 126 Speed limits; establishes minimum speed of 45 miles per hour on interstate highways, etc. Patron: Marshall, D.W.
+Summary as introduced: